krzysztofzuraw/blog/blog/2020-02-09-css-in-js-patterns/index.md

 ```

 This is our current solution for having CSS-in-JS.
 It is not perfect - as sometimes we need to have
 header of different color based on some prop.
-Then we add new prop into `Card`, and pass it down for
+Then we add a new prop into `Card`, and pass it down for
 calculation:

 ```tsx